"Welcome one another, therefore, as Christ has welcomed you, for the glory of God." Romans 15:7

 The Reverend Fr.
 Father Kamal was elevated to the dignity of Archpriest by His Eminence Metropolitan PHILIP (Saliba) on October 24, 2010.
-This Auspicious occasion was blessed also with Bishop Antoun (Khoury), and bishop Joseph Alzehlawi, as well as many clergies, were in attendance.
+This Auspicious occasion was blessed also with His Grace Bishop Antoun (Khoury), as well as many clergies, were in attendance.
 The Very Reverend Archpriest Father Kamal Al-Rahil looks forward to many years of serving the community's spiritual and physical growth.

 Currently, Fr.
 Kamal has One Deacon two sub-Deacons, Two Readers, Two Choir Directors (Arabic/ English) a large team of altar servers, an active chapter of the Order of St. Ignatius of Antioch, Ladies Auxiliary, The Young Adult Fellowship (YAF), Teen SOYO, Choir, and a Sunday School consisting of 60-80 children.